AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`sections`

-  Optional attribute :file:`sections` contains spaceseparated list of switches delimiting a section of a command line (such as :command:`-bargs -cargs -largs`).
+  Optional attribute :file:`sections` contains space-separated list of switches delimiting a section of a command line (such as :command:`-bargs -cargs -largs`).
 See more details in :ref:`Defining_tool_switches`.